vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 - Disabling DXVK in the Vinegar configuration.

+### "Necessary graphics drivers not installed" error

+This issue can be fixed by switching renderer to Vulkan, instructions on how to do so are located [here](https://vinegarhq.org/Configuration/index.html)

 ### Buggy QT fonts

 This is a known issue with WineD3D.
 Enabling DXVK in the configuration file should solve this issue.